Chapter 148 — Minnesota Athletic Trainers Act

 Violations; Penalty

-It is illegal to practice nursing without a license, use the title 'nurse' without a license, or fraudulently obtain a …
+It is unlawful to practice nursing without a license, use the professional title "nurse" or imply nurse credentials …

 148.282